 Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
-In addition, have the oil seals of the brake master cylinders and calipers as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking.
+In addition, have the oil seals of the brake master cylinder and caliper as well as the brake hose replaced at the intervals listed below or whenever they are damaged or leaking.

-- Oil seals: Replace every two years. - Brake hoses: Replace every four years.
+- Oil seals: Replace every two years. - Brake hose: Replace every four years.